Clostridium botulinum Challenge Testing

 QIB Extra tests for toxin types B and E as these are the common toxins associated with chilled food products however tests for other botulinum toxins are also available (for example if a shelf-stable food is to be tested requiring the detection of type A toxin).

-To understand how our research has been applied to the food industry click here to read our case study ‘New Improved Analysis Helps Industry Inform FSA’s 10-Day Policy'.
+• Case Study: Learn how our research has been applied to the food industry in our case study: ‘New Improved Analysis Helps Industry Inform FSA’s 10-Day Policy’.

 Key person